Generic Name: valganciclovir hydrochloride

-Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use Valcyte for a condition for which it was not prescribed.
 Do not give Valcyte to other people, even if they have the same symptoms you have.
 It may harm them.

 This leaflet summarizes the most important information about Valcyte.
-If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about Valcyte that is written for health professionals.
+If you would like more information, talk with your healthcare provider.
+You can ask your healthcare provider or pharmacist for information about Valcyte that is written for health professionals.